Virgile-Foussereau/volleyRL/README.md

 ![Ultimate Volleyball](https://www.gocoder.one/static/ultimate-volleyball-eb08a31356cf6a5add9ad2b3ec76cfc6.gif)

 This ongoing project is based on the ultimate volleyball environment built on [Unity ML-Agents](https://unity.com/products/machine-learning-agents) by Joy Zhang.
+Original code can be found [here](https://github.com/CoderOneHQ/ultimate-volleyball).
 In this environment, two agents play volleyball over a net.
 We have two goals in our project :

 1. Improve the existing environment using reward engineering to increase training speed.
 2. Develop and compare several methods to implement 2v2 volleyball games.